![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 recording of slightly over 400 mph.
 The Bonneville

-Salt Flats are now too rough, too short, and too thin
+Salt Flats are now too rough, too short, and have too

-a salt crust for streamliners, so it's off to Bolivia
+thin a salt crust for streamliners, so it's off to

-and 15 miles of rock hard salt.
+exit speed of 403 mph.
 300 mph tires, a rounded bottom, no tail fin (ala Bob George), a long wheelbase with minimal tail overhang and, after a number of record runs, the practical aero instead of an expert's theoretical aero (rear chute doors) was worked out.
 Full tubular safety structure that has proven itself in crashes.
 Rocky has more seat time in these than anyone except perhaps the late Don Vesco.
 Mike is in the aero industry and rider safety is paramount.
 Survived several crashes

 (sound design).
 Mike Akatiff says it's Bolivia or